 --load-model To load a saved model (see the --model-only flag above) to perform association tests.
 This flag is useful in a scenario where the fastGWA model parameters estimated from an analysis for the autosomes can be used in that for the X chromosome (see the example below).
 Note that this function only works when the sample IDs in the saved model are a subset of those in genotype data.
 This flag also works with all the other genotype QC flags (e.g., --maf, --extract and --geno) but is incompatible with flags to input phenotype, covariate or GRM.

 --dc 1 To specify a dosage compensation model for the X chromosome.
 Following PLINK, GCTA labels non-PAR (chr23) and PAR (chr25) regions of chromosome X with different chromosome numbers.
-The SNPs on chr23 are coded as 0/2 for males and as 0/1/2 for females.
+SNPs on chr23 are coded as 0/2 for males and as 0/1/2 for females.
 By default, the GRM for chromosome X is parameterized under the assumption of equal variance for males and females, unless the option --dc is specified (1 and 0 for full and no dosage compensation, respectively).
 However, all other analyses assume a full dosage compensation model (i.e., --dc 1) by default.
-Individuals without gender information will be treated same as females
+Individuals without gender information will be treated as females

 --nofilter By default, fastGWA filters out low quality variants (i.e., MAF < 0.0001 or missingness rate > 0.1) if no QC flag is specified.
 The --nofilter flag will mute this default filtering and output the association test results of all the variants.
 Note that this flag is equivalent to --maf 0 and --geno 0.